 In 400 BCE in the Greek city of Syracuse, a chorus of women celebrate Aphrodite, the goddess of love.
-They are joined by Callirhoe, a young woman so astonishingly beautiful that everyone compares her to Aphrodite.
-A group of swaggering young men, led by Chaereas, also arrive.
-During the festivities, Callirhoe and Chaereas lock eyes and instantly fall in love.
+They are joined by Callirhoe, a woman who is so beautiful that everyone compares her to Aphrodite.
+A group of young athletes, led by Chaereas and his friend Polycharmus, then arrive.
+Callirhoe and Chaereas lock eyes and instantly fall in love.

 In Babylon, Dionysius and Mithridates present their case to the King.
-Dionysius states that Mithridates tried to seduce his wife, but Mithridates argues that Callirhoe is not Dionysius’s wife because she is already married to Chaereas.
-He produces Chaereas as proof.
-Dionysius is stunned, and Mithridates is cleared of all charges.
-The King summons Callirhoe to hear what she has to say.
-As soon as he sees her, the King, like the others, succumbs to her beauty.
+Dionysius states that Mithridates tried to seduce his wife, but Mithridates argues that Callirhoe is not Dionysius’s wife because she was already married to Chaereas.
+Callirhoe and Chaereas are summoned and their bracelets prove that they are married.
+Although they want to reunite, they are stopped by the King, who now also lusts after Callirhoe.
+Refusing to listen to everyone’s protests, he forces her to dance with him.

 After their harrowing ordeal, Callirhoe and Chaereas are reunited.
-A remorseful Chaereas begs Callirhoe for forgiveness, and she is torn.
+A remorseful Chaereas begs her for forgiveness, and she is torn.
 Although she is grateful for Dionysius’s kindness, she realizes that she has only ever loved Chaereas.